sonata-project/SonataAdminBundle/docs/cookbook/recipe_select2.rst

 Disable select2
 ---------------

-If you don't want to use select2 in your admin, you can disable it in ``config.yml``.
+If you don't want to use select2 in your admin, you can disable it in configuration.

 .. configuration-block::

     .. code-block:: yaml

-        # app/config/config.yml
+        # config/packages/sonata_admin.yaml

         sonata_admin:
             options: